TuralPiriyev/ZeroCodeDatabase2/DEPLOY_CPS.md

 # Deploying CPS integration (CPS_ADMIN_API_KEY + CPS_DEFAULT_DB_ID)

-This document shows how to add the required environment variables so the main site can request per-user connection strings from your CPS admin API.
-After adding the env vars, restart/redeploy the service and verify `/api/cps/connection` returns a live provisioning response.
+This document shows how to add the required environment variables so the main site can request per-user connection strings using the embedded CPS adapter.
+After adding the env vars and copying your `cps_metadata.db` file (generated via the CPS admin UI) into the app directory, restart/redeploy the service and verify `/api/cps/connection` returns a live provisioning response.

 Required environment variables

-- `CPS_ADMIN_API_KEY` — the server-side admin API key for your CPS admin API (keep secret).
+- `CPS_ADMIN_API_KEY` — flag indicating CPS integration is configured (also re-used by the legacy admin UI).
+Falls back to `ADMIN_API_KEY` for local dev.
 - `CPS_DEFAULT_DB_ID` — the database ID that the CPS admin should provision for end users by default.
+Set to `auto` to let the server pick the first configured DB from `cps_metadata.db`.

-- Optional: `CPS_BASE_URL` — if your CPS admin is hosted on a different base URL than the site.
+> **Note:** `cps_metadata.db` (or the path defined by `CPS_SQLITE_PATH`) must be deployed alongside the server so the adapter can read DB definitions and encrypted admin URIs.
+You can generate this file by running `npm run dev` inside the `cps/` folder locally, adding databases in the minimal admin UI, then copying the resulting SQLite file to your deploy artifact.

 Important: set these on the server where `server.cjs` runs.
 Never embed the admin key into frontend bundles.